opencv/opencv/modules/imgproc/doc/structural_analysis_and_shape_descriptors.rst

 See Also:
 :ocv:func:`matchShapes`

-.. index:: findContours

 findContours
 ----------------
+Finds contours in a binary image.

 .. ocv:function:: void findContours( InputOutputArray image, OutputArrayOfArrays contours,                   OutputArray hierarchy, int mode, int method, Point offset=Point())

 .. ocv:function:: void findContours( InputOutputArray image, OutputArrayOfArrays contours, int mode, int method, Point offset=Point())

-    Finds contours in a binary image.

     :param image: Source, an 8-bit single-channel image.
 Non-zero pixels are treated as 1's.
 Zero pixels remain 0's, so the image is treated as  ``binary`` .
 You can use  :ocv:func:`compare` ,  :ocv:func:`inRange` ,  :ocv:func:`threshold` ,  :ocv:func:`adaptiveThreshold` ,  :ocv:func:`Canny` , and others to create a binary image out of a grayscale or color one.
 The function modifies the  ``image``  while extracting the contours.